 There is no doubt that content marketing is popular with 91% of business-to-business marketers and 86% of business-to-consumer marketers use content marketing.
 Better yet, content marketing is highly effective.
 According to DemandMetric, content marketing generates 3X the leads created by traditional marketing strategies yet it costs 62% less.
-And approximately 78% of buyers relied on white papers to make a purchasing decision within the past year.
+And according to Curata, approximately 78% of buyers relied on white papers to make a purchasing decision within the past year.

 But getting it right is difficult and time-consuming, especially if you’re not sure how to get started.
 That’s why I produced this 6-step guiding to content marketing success.
 If you master these steps, you’ll find content marketing much easier.

 Perhaps the most important thing you can do to successfully employ content marketing to achieve your business goals is to create and document an integrated content strategy.
 In fact, 62% of the most successful content marketers have a documented strategy vs. 16% of the least successful.
 Now they may be correlational statistics and thus it’s impossible to say from that data that a strategy is what made those marketers successful.
 But in one study, 72% of content marketers who increased their level of success over the previous year credited their strategy as a major contributor.
 So, chances are, a strategy is an important factor in successful content marketing.